Typos, spelling mistakes, and grammatical errors are every publisher’s worst nightmares. After all, they can all hurt your reputation.

 The plugin comes in three paid plans, Personal, Premium, and Professional, which are priced at $3.50, $9, and $29 per month, respectively.

 PaperRater is a cloud-powered grammar editor and plagiarism checker.
 Its AI-driven tools can analyze text within seconds.
 They highlight errors, provide explanations for each error, and mention smart suggestions for improvement.
-Within minutes, you can write content that people will love and share.
+Using this grammarly alternative, you can write content that people will love and share.

 - It’s one of the few tools that offers advanced checks, such as looking for duplicate content.